Rocket launcher "Energia" (11К25)

 All the vital parts of the rocket are doubled, including the operation engines, the conduits actuators, the pumps, the power supplies and the explosives.
 The rocket is equipped with a diagnosis system of engines's breakdowns or separation system which makes it possible to the on-board computer of Buran "to take a decision" to minimize the loss of the payload or the crew.
 Thus, the driving software takes into account nearly 500 alternatives situations of accidents and their parades.

-Thirdly, the Energiya was an launch vehicle (ELV) but U.S. Shuttle was designed reusability in mind since main engines are in orbiter and the SRBs refurbished after each flight. rationale for reusability was it would enable quicker for launches and then turn, higher flight rates, lower costs per flight. the U.S. Shuttle has achieved the high flight that were envisioned and an expensive way to payloads into space.
-Whether Soviet decision to go the Energiya ELV booster the most cost-effective is to assess since it flew twice.
-In addition, to the Soviets' traditional they did not simply an existing rocket, although did closely adapt the orbiter s configuration.
+Thirdly, the Energiya was an expendable launch vehicle but the U.S. Shuttle was designed with in mind since its main engines are the orbiter and the SRBs are refurbished each flight.
+NASA's rationale for reusability was it would enable quicker turnaround for launches then in turn, higher flight rates, and costs per flight.
+Unfortunately, the U.S. Shuttle never achieved the high flight rates that envisioned and remains an expensive way to payloads into space.
+Whether the Soviet decision go with the Energiya ELV booster was most cost-effective is difficult to assess since only flew twice.
+In addition, contrary to Soviets' traditional tendencies, they did not simply an existing rocket, although they did closely the U.S. orbiter s configuration.

-The Soviet Energiya-Buran story is less well known, especially the English language literature a few glossy monographs the Energiya and the separately, they are not analytical.
-There is a amount of relevant Russian material on the Soviet and some of it in translation.
-Even in however, there seems to no definitive analytical history the Buran that covers political factors behind its rather than simply the details.
-This remains as very worthwhile and potentially task for an interested with Russian language skills.
+The Soviet Energiya-Buran story is considerably less well especially in the English language literature While few glossy monographs cover the Energiya and Buran separately, they are not very analytical. is a considerable amount of relevant Russian material on the Soviet Shuttle and some it exists in translation.
+Even in Russian, there seems to be no definitive analytical of the Buran that covers the political behind its development rather than simply the details.
+This remains as a very worthwhile potentially fascinating task for an interested scholar Russian language skills.